In 2022, tuition for full-time students at Florida Career College - Houston was $21,500 a year.

 Choose one of the options below to find out more about about Florida Career College:

-Join the conversation about about Florida Career College in the College Confidential forums
+Connect with other students, parents, and admissions professionals to learn more about about Florida Career College in the College Confidential forums